-In Caprica Lacy experiences a great deal of guilt and regret over the fact that she was almost on the train that exploded in the first half hour of the pilot, killing her best friend Zoe Graystone (along with two other important characters).
+In Caprica, Lacy experiences a great deal of guilt and regret over the fact that she was almost on the train that exploded in the first half hour of the pilot, killing her best friend Zoe Graystone (along with two other important characters).

 Shows up a lot in the Babylon 5 universe; including Crusade, sufferers include Sinclair, Sheridan, Galen and Gideon.

-Owen on Grey's Anatomy.
-His unit was wiped out in Iraq, with him as the lone survivor.
+Owen's unit was wiped out in Iraq, with him as the lone survivor.
 This gives him PTSD in the form of vivid nightmares.

-Also Amanda the girl that George pulled out from in front of a Bus.
+Amanda, the girl that George pulled out from in front of a Bus.
 She survives with minor injuries, while George is killed.
 For a month or so afterwards, Amanda spent every day sitting in front of the hospital, uncertain of how to carry on with her life.

 In The Twilight Zone TOS episode "King Nine Will Not Return", James Embry feels guilty about not being with his crew mates when their bomber was lost in action during World War 2.
 He wasn't on the mission because he was seriously ill.